lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/ungraded_classwork7.md

 title: "Ungraded classwork"
 ---

-Work on Lab 5 or Program 1.
+Work on Lab 5, or try to split a previous program into header and C files and write a Makefile for it!